Skip to Content

 Take a look at our Sesame Place video from 2016 to see a closer look at some Sesame Placer rides and shows for little ones.

-One of my favorite things about Sesame Place are the shows.
-They are so fun and interactive and my kids always love them.
+One of my favorite things about Sesame Place is the shows.
+They are so fun and interactive and my kids loved them.
 Plus it’s great to sit down for a few minutes after a busy day at the park.
-A few of the shows are currently closed because of COVID but here are the ones that are currently open.

 Elmo's show Let’s Play Together is loved by toddlers and preschoolers at Sesame Place.

-• Abby Cadabby, Elmo, Grover, Cookie Monster, Telly
+• Abby Cadabby, Elmo, Grover, Cookie Monster, Rosita

 Water Play for Preschoolers and Toddlers at Sesame Place